-The importance of authority control lies in its ability to support users’ information retrieval needs through the authorized terms in the authority file acting as a controlled vocabulary with consistent, reliable, and unique terms.
-This brings precision to searches and collocates related materials in results lists.
-The structure of authority records with cross references and hierarchically related terms collocates works on the same topic and improves navigation between related concepts.
-It also allows for linking between library resources and other tools, especially online.
-End users benefit from the predictability of consistent naming and more precise results.

-Library staff also benefit from the consistent application of authority control practices within the catalog.
-Whenever an item needs to be added to the catalog that has the same author as another work already cataloged, the time spent describing the new item by the cataloger is decreased if the name has already been established in the library’s authority file.
-Maintaining a current copy of authority records in the local file is important.
-Outsourcing the portion of authority control work that can be automated can improve catalogers’ time and resource management, allowing catalogers to spend their limited time on the portion of authority work that requires their especial expertise.
-Establishing entities in a prescribed and structured way ensures that both catalogers and patrons know how to differentiate between similar entities when cataloging or searching the library catalog for information resources.

-Barbara Tillett explained the essential nature of authority control within libraries over three decades ago, stating “In order to accomplish the finding and gathering functions, the catalog must have authority control.
-Authority control is inherent to a catalog and without it, a file cannot be considered a catalog.”
-Technical services librarians today must be just as passionate about this essential function of their jobs when communicating with administrators about authority control to ensure continued support for this work.

 How authority control is used in libraries

-In the process of cataloging an information resource the cataloger chooses main entry headings to provide a predictable heading for access, to uniquely identify the resource (e.g. by choosing the item’s author, series title, subject, additional contributors, etc.) and to collocate related resources.
-The terms chosen for these headings are selected from an authority database.
-If the chosen heading to best represent the information resource exists in the library's local authority database, the cataloger may simply re-use that existing heading.
-If the author entity does not yet exist in the local authority database, the cataloger will add a new authority record to the file, whether by creating a new record or downloading an existing authority record from an external source.
+Authority work results in the creation of authority records that are stored and maintained within an authority database or authority file.
+In the process of cataloging an information resource the cataloger chooses access points to uniquely identify the resource and to collocate related resources.
+Access points represent a unique entity and can be selected from an authority database.
+If an authority record for a chosen entity exists in the library's local authority database, the cataloger can re-use that existing access point.
+If an authority record for the entity does not yet exist in the local authority database, the cataloger can add a new authority record to the file, whether by creating a new record or downloading an existing authority record from an external source.
 If the library participates in a cooperative cataloging program, they may also establish the named entity in the cooperative authority database.

+Local Authority Database

-Libraries maintain a local authority file using a variety of means including batch loading records, partnering with library vendors, participating in cooperative cataloging programs, and manually creating or editing authority records one-by-one.
+Many libraries maintain a local authority file using a variety of means including batch loading records, partnering with library vendors, participating in cooperative cataloging programs, or manually creating or editing authority records one-by-one.
 A library’s local authority database is typically maintained as part of their integrated library system (ILS) alongside other library metadata including bibliographic records.
-To disambiguate seemingly similar but different resources and collocate related resources, the ILS forms relationships between authority records and bibliographic records by matching on the authorized form of a heading from the authority database.
-When a term used in a bibliographic record matches the authorized form from an authority record, a link is created and indexed in the system that also includes links to and from related variants and references defined in the authority record.
+To disambiguate seemingly similar but different resources and collocate related resources, the ILS forms relationships between authority and bibliographic records by using the authorized access point from the authority database.
+When an access point used in a bibliographic record matches the authorized access point from an authority record, a link is created to the authority and indexed in the system along with links from variant references and from related entities defined in the authority record.